digitalearthafrica/config/README.md

 ![Docker Image CI](https://github.com/digitalearthafrica/config/workflows/Docker%20Image%20CI/badge.svg)
 ![Terria catalog Linting](https://github.com/digitalearthafrica/config/workflows/Terria%20catalog%20Linting/badge.svg)

-Changes to this repo will generate a new docker image that includes the config files,
+Changes to this repo will generate a new docker image that includes the config files.
+Changes will be tagged as an unstable build.

-changes will be tagged as an unstable build, to release to production create a git tag for the current code and a stable version will be created using that value
+To release to production, create a git tag for the current code and a stable version will be created using that value.

 ## Pull Request Template
 There are three pull request Templates available for the following changes: